-Erie Medical Malpractice Lawyer
+Erie Medical Malpractice Attorneys

-Why Choose our Erie Medical Malpractice Attorneys
+Why Hire Our Erie Medical Negligence Attorneys

 Pennsylvania medical malpractice laws give injured parties two years after the date of injury to file a claim.
 If you don’t discover your injury until later (for example, if a surgeon leaves a cotton ball inside of you and it causes an infection six months later), the clock doesn’t start ticking until the date of discovery.
-No one can bring a medical malpractice claim later than seven years from the date the injury occurred, except in cases involving foreign objects left inside the body.
+No one can bring a hospital negligence claim later than seven years from the date the injury occurred, except in cases involving foreign objects left inside the body.
 If medical malpractice causes wrongful death, a party has two years from the date of death to file.

 Types of Medical Malpractice